hip1310/template-explorer/README.md

 2. Your preferred text editor (I am currently uses VS Code, but this is not mandatory)

 ## Clone a repository

+Note: SourceTree is optional, you can also clone the repo directly.

 Use these steps to clone from SourceTree, our client for using the repository command-line free.
 Cloning allows you to work on your files locally.
 If you don't yet have SourceTree, [download and install first](https://www.sourcetreeapp.com/).
 If you prefer to clone from the command line, see [Clone a repository](https://bitbucket.org/harshpatel92/mentorg/src/master/).